streetturtle/streetturtle.github.io/_posts/2015-05-01-usefule-alfresco-queries.markdown

 ## Why you may use SQL queries

 The proper way to get information about your repo would be to create a Java or javascript webscript.
 To get info about documents you'll need to use [CMIS](http://docs.alfresco.com/4.2/concepts/intrans-metadata-query.html) query language in it.
 But sometimes more convenient way is to use SQL.
 For example in the project I'm working on we use [AppDynamics](https://www.appdynamics.com/) for monitoring.
-For one of the dashboards we would like to have a document counter and for AppDynamics it's more convenient to get a result from database rather than response from an Alfresco webscipt.
+For one of the dashboards we would like to have a document counter and for AppDynamics it's more convenient to get a result from database rather than response from an Alfresco webscript.
 So here we go!

 First we need to connect to Alfresco database.
 You can refer to this post to do it: [Connect to alfresco database]({{ site.url }}/2015/02/connect-to-alfresco-db/).